Eklavya225/Java-Employee-Payroll-System/README.md

 # Java-Employee-Payroll-System
-This is a simple Java project designed to manage employee payroll operations.
-It serves as a foundational application showcasing core Java concepts and basic payroll functionality.

-Features
-Add and manage employee details.
-Calculate employee salaries.
-Basic implementation of object-oriented programming (OOP) concepts.
-Technologies Used
-Language: Java
-Tools: Command-line interface
+The **Employee Payroll Management System** is a simple Java-based project designed to manage basic payroll operations.
+It demonstrates core Java programming concepts such as classes, objects, inheritance, and file handling, making it an excellent learning tool for beginners.
+The system allows users to add and manage employee details, calculate salaries, and perform basic payroll functions.
+The project is run through the command line, with a straightforward implementation focused on simplicity and functionality.
+It serves as a foundation for understanding Java programming and can be enhanced in the future with features like database integration, advanced salary calculations, and a graphical user interface (GUI) for improved usability.